jackie-dai/Vault-of-Knowledge/Machine Learning/Lecture 4 - K-means and Probability.md

 Probability provides a framework for quantifying and manipulating uncertainty

 The probability of an event is
-- Frequenist View: the long-run relative frequency of an event in identical repeated e
+- Frequentist View: the long-run relative frequency of an event in identical repeated trials
+- Bayesian View: is the degree of belief (or plausibility) assigned to it given the availiable information

+### Joint Distributions

+### Conditional Probability

+### Empirical Probability Distributions